-The patient-centered medical home (PCMH) is emerging as a model for providing population-based, patient-centered primary care.
-Despite professional interest and endorsement, there is limited evidence of the impact the PCHM model on the cost and quality of health care services.
-Therefore, questions remain on how to best implement, measure, and pay for this new service delivery model.
+Summary: The patient-centered medical home (PCMH) is emerging as a new model for providing population-based, patient-centered primary care.
+Despite professional interest and endorsement however, there is limited evidence on what impact the PCHM model has on the cost and quality of health care services, so questions remain on how to best implement, measure, and pay for this new service delivery model.
 Further implementation requires research to better understand the model's impact on providers and policymakers.
 Specifically, there is a need to understand the marginal effectiveness of the PCMH over the traditional primary care model.

 - Inform and advance the state-of-the-art-and-science and real-world experience about the PCMH.
+(Achieved)

 - Develop partnerships and build capacity to implement a practical evaluation model that can be used by health plans, government payers, and policymakers to assess components of the PCMH and alternative models.
+(Achieved)

 - Develop and recommend a research agenda to inform the development and broad implementation of the PCMH model.
 The research agenda will specifically address the “business case” for adopting the PCMH model as well as the clinical and cost consequences of implementing PCMH.
+(Achieved)

-- Disseminate the synthesis of the conference, including background and descriptive information, via peer-reviewed literature, the Web, and presentations at relevant national health policy and professional association meetings.
+- Disseminate the synthesis of the conference, including background and descriptive information, via peer-reviewed literature, the Web, and presentations at relevant national health policy and professional association meetings.(Achieved)